-While some job seekers decide to apply for a resume writing help to reputable companies to get an effective resume for a teacher, others try to produce it independently.
+While some job seekers decide to apply for a resume writing help to reputable companies to get an effective resume writing service for a teacher, others try to produce it independently.
 If you chose the second option, this article will be useful.

 An average recruiter needs approximately 15 seconds to understand whether a candidacy worth hiring.
 Therefore, at the very beginning take some time and brainstorm what kind of introduction would 100% attract you!
 What is more, learn how to write follow-up letters.
 This is a perfect way to make any employer remember you.